DanCanCode/Comemos/README.md

 ## Description

-Comemos is a social media platform where users can share food, recipes, and connect with others.
-Employed MERN Stack to construct front-end components connected to back-end to access MongoDB database with Mongoose and API routes.
-This application has full CRUD functionality and user authentication via JSON web tokens and bcrypt.
+Comemos is a social media platform that enables users to share mouth-watering recipes, connecting with like-minded foodies, and discovering new dishes.
+Built using the MERN Stack, the platform features a seamless connection between its front-end components and back-end, powered by React and MongoDB.
+With full CRUD functionality and user authentication, Comemos delivers a comprehensive and secure experience for food enthusiasts.

 ## Features